This post takes a look at what play is and why play is important for child development.

 The ability to make things up and pretend to be in a different time or space.

 The ability to work things out and find favourable outcomes to any issues that may arise whilst playing.

 Mathematical and Number Skills

-Guided play in classrooms has also been found to improve literacy skills.
-With a teacher’s assistance children have been able to write play plans which include the theme, roles of the children and the rules of the play.
+Guided play in classrooms has been shown to improve literacy skills.
+With a teacher’s assistance, children have been able to write play plans which include the theme, roles of the children and the rules of the play.

 Play is Important for Sensory Development